 At Super-Sod, our mission is to provide customers with a Livable Lawn – and that means a healthy lawn that lasts.
 We started to see we could not meet that goal for our customers with St Augustine.
-While it is a good solution for some areas, St. Augustine is not optimum for the areas we serve within Georgia, South Carolina and North Carolina.
+While it is a good solution for some areas, St. Augustine is not optimum for the areas we serve within Alabama, Georgia, South Carolina, North Carolina, and Tennessee.

 St. Augustine: The Basics

 Let’s go back to basics and look at some of the pros and cons of St. Augustine grass:

 - Creates a thick, carpet-like surface that competes well against weeds and other grasses

 - Does well in full sun and also tolerates shade